smartdevicelink/sdl_evolution/proposals/0071-remote-control-baseline.md

 ### The following features are not considered in this baseline proposal

 - app authentication (SDL has it already for Mobile Navigation apps)
-- full app authorization policy control, i.e. which app can access which remote control module(s) and which control items within each module, the full RC app polciy control relies on a good zone or location scheme to identify a module, which is not covered in this baseline proppsal.
+- full app authorization policy control, i.e. which app can access which remote control module(s) and which control items within each module, the full RC app policy control relies on a good zone or location scheme to identify a module, which is not covered in this baseline proposal.
 - encryption
 - RC status notifications (indicates whether an app has the control of a RC module)
 - Permission change notifications (due to policy update or driver grant/revoke permission for an app, SDL has it for generic apps)